 Your Google My Business listing is a local business essential

-Too often information for small businesses on Google My Business is old or out of date.
+Too often information for small businesses on Google Business Profile is old or out of date.
 And when your NAP (name address, phone) is out of date or inconsistent with other citations across the web, that compromises your listing.
 It may even prevent your listing from showing up.

 You might have a listing even if you’ve never created one yourself, so the first step is to see if you do.
 Start out with a simple Google search for your company name.
 If your company shows up in the Knowledge Card at the to right, you have a listing.

 If this was your business, go to that listing and make sure everything you can fill out has been completed.
 Also make sure that everything is current, especially your NAP.
 AdviceLocal has published a nice set of things to do to optimize your listing.

 Compare the above good Google Business Profile listing with this one:

 I’ve highlighted the question: Own this business? — that only shows up if no one has claimed it yet.
 You need to click that and follow the on-screen instructions from Google to verify your listing